-Though there are plenty of things to consider when it comes to how you're going to cook your Thanksgiving turkey, like whether or not to add stuffing or season it with a rub, timing is everything.
-And while you may have easily crunched the numbers on how many pounds you need to feed your guests, or how many days it takes to thaw, calculating just how long you should keep it in the oven is no simple task.
-But don't worry, we're here to help you.
+Though there are plenty of things to consider when it comes to how you're going to cook your Thanksgiving turkey: whether or not to add stuffing or season it with a rub or brine it.
+So it's no surprise that depending on which route you go, timing is everything.
+While you may have crunched the numbers on how many pounds you need to feed your guests, or how many days it takes to thaw, calculating just how long you should keep it in the oven is no simple task.
+But don't worry, we're here to help.

-With all of that in mind, consult the chart below for the proper cook time:
+With all of that in mind, consult our handy chart below for the proper cook time:

 Got your time?
 Great.
-You might want to grab a food thermometer, too—your turkey needs to reach a minimal internal temp of 165 degrees F before it's safe to eat.
-To make sure you get there, your oven should be heated to 325 degrees F or higher.
-Ready, timers set, go.
+You might want to grab a food thermometer, too—your turkey needs to reach a minimal internal temp of 165° before it's safe to eat.
+To make sure you get there, your oven should be heated to 325° F or higher.
+Ready, timers set, go!

 You Might Also Like